Russian foreign agent law: 2020s

-By the spring of 2022, dozens more of important Russian journalists, public activists and scientists were declared foreign agents.
-Notable persons include: politicians Leonid Volkov, Garry Kasparov, Mikhail Khodorkovsky, political scientist Ekaterina Schulmann, journalists Roman Dobrokhotov, Karen Shainyan, Yelizaveta Osetinskaya, Alexander Nevzorov, Alexei Venediktov, Vladimir Kara-Murza, historian Yevgeni Ponasenkov, satirist Viktor Shenderovich, YouTube-blogger Yury Dud.
-A popular joke in Russian liberal society says that 'All decent people are included into Foreign Agents list'.
-The first recorded case of individuals being removed from the register of foreign agents occurred in April 2022, when the Ministry of Justice delisted election monitoring experts Arkady Lyubarev and Lyudmila Kuzmina.
+By the spring of 2022, dozens more prominent Russian journalists, public activists, and scientists had been declared foreign agents.
+Notable individuals include politicians Leonid Volkov, Garry Kasparov, Mikhail Khodorkovsky, political scientist Ekaterina Schulmann, journalists Roman Dobrokhotov, Karen Shainyan, Yelizaveta Osetinskaya, Alexander Nevzorov, Alexei Venediktov, Vladimir Kara-Murza, historian Yevgeni Ponasenkov, satirist Viktor Shenderovich, and YouTuber Yury Dud.

+The first recorded case of individuals being removed from the register occurred in April 2022, when the Ministry of Justice delisted election monitoring experts Arkady Lyubarev and Lyudmila Kuzmina.

-In July 2022, a series of amendments to the Foreign Agents Law was enacted.
-Under the revised rules, authorities no longer need evidence of foreign funding to designate someone a "foreign agent"—a claim of "foreign influence" is now sufficient.
+In July 2022, Federal Law No. 255-FZ "On Control over Activities of Persons Under Foreign Influence" was adopted.
+Under the revised rules, authorities no longer need evidence of foreign funding to designate someone a foreign agent—a claim of foreign influence is now sufficient.
 The law defines such influence as support or pressure from a foreign source, including through coercion, persuasion, or other means.
 In addition to the register of foreign agents, a new register of "affiliated persons" was created.
 It includes founders, leaders, or employees of organizations designated as foreign agents, as well as individuals who received funding from, or were involved in the activities of, listed foreign agents.

+Since 15 October 2025, criminal cases against "foreign agents" can be initiated after a single fine for violating the law.

+On 1 January 2026, amendments to the Russian tax code came into effect.
+Among other things, they introduced a flat 30% income tax rate for all "foreign agents" (income tax brackets for other Russians range from 13% to 22%).